 It yields results like “edit #5 uses shot #4 of reel #3, between image 101 and 145 included.”

-It is unknown to us if there is a solution for handling key-codes with Premiere Pro.
+It is unknown to us if there is a solution for handling keykodes with Premiere Pro.
+It doesn’t seem like there is!
 Let us know if you have knowledge of one…